KczBen/vef2-2025-e/topics.md

 > show devtools pane first without mappings, then with mappings

 Now we can see what takes the most time, and where we need to focus.

-So, we need goals. *Run it until it's done* is good, but because of mathematical reasons (see full report), path tracing takes infinite time to complete.
-That's quite hard to fit in a 10 minute presentation.
-We need to limit the recursion depth and the samples per pixel (again, see report for details if interested) as I've already done.

-Instead, we'll just say *Make it faster*.
-Not the best goal, but it is easy to achieve.
+We'll set a very simple goal *Make it faster*.

 We gained some just by using WebAssembly instead of JavaScript.
 Compiler optimisations help as well, but we can do more.

 Here we'll use the special `v128` type, and a bit of linear algebra.
 Rays consist of two parts: an origin point, and a direction.
-These are all 3 dimensional points in space - vectors.
-We use a lot of vector operations - addition, subtraction, multiplication, division, cross and dot products - to trace our rays.
+These are all vectors, 3 dimensional points in space.
+We use a lot of vector operations - addition, subtraction, multiplication, division, cross and dot products - to trace rays.

 Luckily, there is special hardware in modern CPUs to speed up these operations.
 If you want to make use of that hardware on the web, you need to use WebAsembly.
 The `v128` type does exactly that.

 Normally when you add two vectors, it takes 3 operations: Add the x coordinates, add the y coordinates, and finally add the z coordinates.

-x<sub>1</sub> + x<sub>2</sub>\
+$x_1 + x_2$\
-y<sub>1</sub> + y<sub>2</sub>\
+$y_1 + y_2$\
-z<sub>1</sub> + z<sub>2</sub>
+$z_1 + z_2$

 In Rust, it would look like this:
 ```